astro-zhihuili/ALPACA/README.md

 License
 -------
-ALPACA is publicly available under the GPL-3.0 license.
+ALPACA is publicly available under the MIT license.

 Copyright 2023 Zhihui Li and contributors.